 In the past year, Historic Huntington Beach has featured a few of the stops on the downtown walking tour, along with other tidbits of local history to make your stroll around town.
 We haven't always gone in chronological order, because we tend to wander off (we recommend you wander off the beaten trail, also).
 We'll get to spots we missed in 2013!
 Here's where we've stopped along the way in 2012.

-Stop here first (at the foot of our pier along Pacific Coast Highway) to pick up the printed walking tour brochure by the Huntington Beach Historic Resources Board.
+Stop here first (at the foot of our pier along Pacific Coast Highway) to pick up the printed walking tour brochure.
 The brochure offers a map and just enough historical information to make you want to learn more!

 The Huntington Beach pier and bandstand, circa 1914.
 It didn't take long to figure out everyone likes a long walk on a longer pier.
 (Photo, Library of Congress)